This page was reviewed under our medical and editorial policy by

 Several types of radiation therapies are used to treat pancreatic cancer.
 The care team will advise which radiation type is suited to a particular cancer, as well as what to expect.

 External beam radiation therapy (EBRT) is the most commonly used form of radiation for pancreatic cancer.
-This radiation type is administered via an external machine that precisely targets the tumor with high-energy beams, sparing healthy tissue.
+This radiation type is administered via a machine that precisely targets the tumor with high-energy beams, sparing healthy tissue.

-EBRT is generally given over a period of five to eight weeks for five days a week on an outpatient basis (meaning the patient won’t spend the night at the hospital during treatment).
+EBRT is generally given over a period of three to six weeks for five days a week on an outpatient basis (meaning the patient won’t spend the night at the hospital during treatment).

 Chemotherapy is sometimes administered along with radiation therapy.
 Combining radiation therapy with chemotherapy is designed to help the radiation work better and may help shrink the tumor so it’s easier to surgically remove.